JordanMarr/jordanmarr.github.io/fsharp/safe-stack-ssdt-starter/index.md

 ## Creating a SAFE Stack App
 1) Run the new "SAFE" template.
-- `dotnet new SAFE -o SafeTodo` - `-o` will create a "SafeTodo" subfolder witha  "SafeTodo.sln" solution file
+- `dotnet new SAFE -o SafeTodo` - `-o` will create a "SafeTodo" subfolder with a  "SafeTodo.sln" solution file
 - `cd SafeTodo` - change to the new "SafeTodo" directory

 2) Restore the command line tools that we will use to build and run our SAFE Stack application: